pleabargain/EnglishHelpsYourCareer/topic public transportation.md

 - The train makes a lot of stops.
 - The bus makes a long stop here.
 - I will spend my time on the bus studying.
+- The metro is so crowded I can hardly breathe.

 # nouns
 - bus
 - train
 - bus stop
+- metro station
 # verbs

 # adjectives